 Figure 14.1 summarises intergenic spacer variation detected in C. esculenta after Taq I and Hinf I analysis.
 Spacer fragment sizes represented by individual autoradiograph bands were estimated for all individuals, after normal autoradiographic exposure; that is, long enough for resolution of the major bands.
 The results for cultivated and wild taro, from Asia and the Pacific, are summarised in Table 14.1 for Taq I analysis and in Table 14.2 for Hinf I analysis.
 The variety C. esculenta var. fontanesii was not included in these summaries because its recorded distribution is largely due to historically recent dispersal as an ornamental (see below).
-For convenience, four Madagascan samples were included in the present summaries as Asian, because Madagascar was colonised by Asians by at least several hundred years ago (Battistini and Verin 1972, Bellwood 1985), and the plants almost certainly came from Asia.
+For convenience, four Madagascar was colonised by Asians by at least several hundred years ago (Battistini and Verin 1972, Bellwood 1985), and the plants almost certainly came from Asia.

 The differences detected by Taq I and Hinf I are highly correlated because these enzymes cut DNA on each side of the same variable region within the large intergenic spacer (see Chapter Twelve).
 Figure 14.2 illustrates the correlation between differences among Bam HI and Eco RI fragments, which span the entire IGS region, and differences between fragments generated by Taq I and Hinf I. The correlations indicate that the restriction fragment polymorphisms are due to a length difference within the intergenic spacer region.
-Additional 2 kbp fragments generated by Taq I analysis of T294 are not associated with differences among the large Bam HI and Eco RI fragments, nor with differences among the Hinf I fragments, and indicate the presence of minor class (low copy number) of repeat units.
+Additional 2 kbp fragments generated by Taq I and Bam HI and Eco RI fragments, nor with differences among the Hinf I fragments, and indicate the presence of minor class (low copy number) of repeat units.
 The 2 kbp fragments presumably reflect some other kind of mutation, probably either an inversion or a base substitution.